LandonWalkaraj/MOT-LVW/README.md

 LoRAT is fundamentally a single-object tracker.
 This project adapts it to multi-object tracking by creating one tracking task per user-selected bounding box.
 That is enough for an interactive multi-object prototype, but it is not the same as a full detector-plus-reID MOT system.

-The phrase "exercised on DanceTrack and MOT17" is handled here as dataset execution/testing, not LoRAT training.
-If a requirement specifically asks for training or fine-tuning on those datasets, that would be a separate training pipeline.

 ## Useful Commands

 Show all options for the GUI: